 The criminal offense of human trafficking is covered under California Penal Code Section 236.1.
 Back in 2012, California voters passed new stricter human trafficking laws under Proposition 35, which is commonly known as the “Californians Against Sexual Exploitation Act.”

-Additionally, the new law makes it easier for Los Angeles County prosecutors to pursue a human trafficking case because it adds Penal Code Sections that allow more evidence to be presented in court, such as sex crimes, and it eliminates certain elements of the crime, including mistake of a minor's age.
+Additionally, the new law makes it easier for Los Angeles County prosecutors to pursue a human trafficking case because it adds Penal Code Sections that allow more evidence to be presented in court, such as sex crimes, and it eliminates certain elements of the crime, including the mistake of a minor's age.

 So, what exactly is considered human trafficking in California?
 In basic terms, it's a crime involving compelling or coercing an individual to provide labor or services or to engage in commercial sexual-related acts.
 Coercion is the act of persuading someone to do something by use of force or threats.

 It can be subtle or overt, physical or even psychological.
 In many human trafficking cases in Los Angeles County, coercion involves the use of violence, threats, or lies.
+For instance, promising a better life in a foreign country and then forcing the victim into prostitution is a form of coercion.

 Any type of exploitation of a minor for commercial sex is considered human trafficking, regardless if any type of force, fraud, or coercion was used.
 In spite of the name, human trafficking doesn't require travel or transportation of the victim across borders.